-Barcelona is a little more expensive than other parts of Spain.
+Barcelona has some great food options and you can easily spend a trip eating your way through the city.
+But it can be a little more expensive than other parts of Spain.
 Try to steer clear of any of the typical tourist areas to avoid very steep prices.
 Prices will vary from place to place but this is a rough guide to give you an idea of the approximate costs:

 - Small bottle of water = €1

 - Breakfast menu (croissant, coffee and juice) = €5

 - Ice cream = €4

 - Glass of wine = €4-6

 - Pinchos = €2

 - 3 course menu of the day “menu del dia” (usually including a drink) = €12-16